Field notebook · updated Jun 22, 2026

 Lab 01 · containment

-VLAN-isolated agent zone.
+A VLAN-isolated work zone.

 Charter